 Cloud is probably Gore’s most infamous flat trail.
 But for years without funds for more expansion, it made skiing from the summit possible.

-Personally, I like the expanded terrain, and I’d think it would be far less accessible without the connector trails.
-Much of the best terrain at Gore requires some effort to access.
+I like the expanded terrain, and it would be far less accessible without the connector trails.
+Much of the best terrain at Gore requires some effort.
 This is true at other mountains too.
 My favorite terrain at Whiteface, the Slides, requires a ten-minute sidestep to access.
 It can be tiring, but I’d do it all day long, if they’d let me.

 I’ve heard a variety of creative solutions suggested to “fix” these problems.
 And if any of them are implemented, I’ll certainly take advantage of them.
-For now, I’m enjoying the all of the terrain added since 1965 — Gore Mountain is an interesting, fun place to ski.
-And if the interconnect is a little less crowded because of the exercise required, I’m ok with that too.
+For now, I’m enjoying the all of the terrain added since 1965 — Gore Mountain is a big, fun and interesting place to ski.
+And if the interconnect is a little less crowded because of the effort required, I’m ok with that too.